Western governors: States not consulted on nuclear waste

 “Their extensive experience with WIPP’s operations would have been a valuable contribution to DOE’s consideration of future plans and activities at WIPP,” the governors said.

 Western governors in the letter also said discussion in the plan devoted to a 2014 accident at the facility that shut down shipments for nearly three years is minimal and should contain lessons learned and actions to avoid future radiation releases.
-The 2014 radiation release was the result of waste being inappropriately packaged at New Mexico’s Los Alamos National Laboratory — the birthplace of the atomic bomb.
+The 2014 radiation release was the result of waste being inappropriately packaged at Los Alamos National Laboratory.

 The repository has been receiving waste since 1999.
-The waste is entombed in disposal rooms carved out of an ancient salt formation about half a mile (0.8 kilometers) down.
+The waste is entombed in disposal rooms carved out of an ancient salt formation about half a mile down.

 The governors wrote that the letter itself was being submitted through the public notice and comment process.